 Homer: You and me, chopper to chopper!

-The Stunticons, a Decepticon Combiner Team.
-Every member of said team was heavily reinforced for ramming and stunt driving, and often engaged in acrobatic flips, rollovers, and bouncing off walls to change direction, all in vehicle form.
+- The Stunticons, a Decepticon Combiner Team.
+Every member of said team is heavily reinforced for ramming and stunt driving, and often engaged in acrobatic flips, rollovers, and bouncing off walls to change direction, all in vehicle form.
 And of course they can combine into the really big robot Menasor.

 - And Wildrider makes the other Stunticons look like driving grannies, with about as much regard for road safety as a teenage playboy in his first Ferrari.

 - Jenny's friend Misty in My Life as a Teenage Robot recommends using this tactic to stop a Killer Rabbit.
 Jenny disapproves because the "club" is a bus full of young children and the wall Misty wants to squash the rabbit against is a hospital, and Jenny doesn't want to defeat the rabbit by endangering either party.